-(1) Compensation paid for board, meeting stipend, and committee chairman fees.

-(2) The stock option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following weighted average assumptions: stock price of C\$0.48, exercise price of C\$0.48, an option life of 5 years, a risk-free interest rate of 0.41% and a volatility of 80%.
-See the table under "Incentive Plan Awards" for the "in-the-money" value of these options on December 31, 2020.
+- (1) Compensation paid for board meeting stipend, and committee chairman fees. - (2) The Option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following weighted average assumptions: stock price of C\$0.65, exercise price of C\$0.65, an option life of 5 years, a risk-free interest rate of 0.78% and a volatility of 74%.
+See the table under "Incentive Plan Awards" for the "inthe-money" value of these options on December 31, 2021.

-The Corporation has calculated the "grant date fair value" amounts in the 'Option-based Awards' column using the Black-Scholes model, a mathematical valuation model that ascribes a value to a stock option based on a number of factors in valuing the option-based awards, including the exercise price of the options, the price of the underlying security on the date the option was granted, and assumptions with respect to the volatility of the price of the underlying security and the risk-free rate of return.
-Calculating the value of stock options using this methodology is very different from a simple "in-the-money" value calculation.
-Stock options that are well "out-of-the-money" can still have a significant "grant date fair value" based on a Black-Scholes valuation.
+The Corporation has calculated the "grant date fair value" amounts in the 'Option-based Awards' column using the Black-Scholes model, a mathematical valuation model that ascribes a value to an Option based on a number of factors in valuing the option-based awards, including the exercise price of the options, the price of the underlying security on the date the option was granted, and assumptions with respect to the volatility of the price of the underlying security and the risk-free rate of return.
+Calculating the value of Options using this methodology is very different from a simple "in-the-money" value calculation.
+Options that are well "out-of-the-money" can still have a significant "grant date fair value" based on a Black-Scholes valuation.
 Accordingly, caution must be exercised in comparing grant date fair value amounts with cash compensation or an in-the-money option value calculation.
-The total compensation shown in the last column is the total compensation of each Director reported in the other columns.
-The value of the in-the-money options currently held by each Director (based on Common Share price less option exercise price) is set forth in the 'Value of Unexercised in-the-money Options' column of the "Share-Based and Option-based Awards to Directors" table below.
-The Corporation used this model because it is the methodology used by most Canadian publicly traded companies in valuing and reporting stock options.
+The total compensation shown in the last column is the total compensation of each director reported in the other columns.
+The value of the in-the-money options currently held by each director (based on Common Share price less option exercise price) is set forth in the 'Value of Unexercised in-the-money Options' column of the "Share-Based and Option-based Awards to Directors" table below.
+The Corporation used this model because it is the methodology used by most Canadian publicly traded companies in valuing and reporting Options.